Storyflow Logo

 For new writers who need growth, Substack.
 For owner-audience growth tools, Beehiiv.
 For self-hostable open-source, Ghost.
 For creator automation, Kit.
 For writer-first simplicity, Buttondown.
 For upstream planning, Storyflow paired with the above.

 If you are not sure which fits, ask whether your friction is distribution (use Substack or Beehiiv) or planning (use Storyflow plus a publishing platform).
 Most newsletter writers who reach 1,000 paid subscribers use two tools (planning + publishing).
 One-tool workflows work for the first 100 issues; two-tool workflows scale.
+The platform sends the newsletter.
+It was never built to help you plan it, so once the planning becomes the hard part, add the tool that was.

 Author